-- In the setting if initial diagnosis, if tissue-based testing does not fully assess all recommended biomarkers due to quantity of tissue available or testing methodologies available, consider repeat biopsy and/or cell-free/circulating tumor DNA testing - In advanced or metastatic disease, If there is not enough available tissue to allow testing for genes including EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2) repeat biopsy and/or plasma testing should be done.
+- In the setting of initial diagnosis, if following pathologic confirmation of a NSCLC diagnosis there is insufficient material for molecular analysis, cell-free/circulating tumor DNA should be used only if follow-up tissue-based analysis is planned for any patient in which an oncogenic driver is not identified - In the setting of initial diagnosis, if tissue based testing does not fully assess all recommended biomarkers due to quantity of tissue available or testing methodologies available, consider repeat biopsy and/or cell-free/circulating tumor DNA testing - In advanced or metastatic disease, If there is not enough available tissue to allow testing for genes including EGFR, KRAS, ALK, ROS1, BRAF, NTRK1/2/3, MET, RET, and ERBB2 (HER2) repeat biopsy and/or plasma testing should be done

-Data suggest that plasma cfDNA testing can be used to identify EGFR, ALK, and other oncogenic biomarkers that would not otherwise be identified in patients with metastatic NSCLC.
-(NCCN Non-Small Cell Lung Cancer, v5.2022)
+Data suggest that plasma cfDNA testing can be used to identify ECFR, ALK, and other oncogenic biomarkers that would not otherwise be identified in patients with metastatic NSCLC.
+(NCCN Non-Small Cell Lung Cancer, v5.2022).